List of hundreds of England: Surrey

-There are thirteen hundreds and one half hundred:
+There are thirteen hundreds and a half-hundred:

 Sussex

 Sussex was divided into rapes, and then hundreds.

 Arundel Rape

 The Arundel Rape covered nearly all of what is now West Sussex until about 1250, when it was split into two rapes the Arundel Rape and the Chichester Rape.
 In 1834 it contained five hundreds sub-divided into fifty six parishes.